 It’s clear that captcha is a helping hand for all the websites to block bots and prevent fraudsters.
 But it sometimes appears as an unuseful and annoying tool that may harm your website’s usability and accessibility.
 So take it into serious account, try some options and decide which one is the right captcha for your business.

-If you’ve applied any types of captcha in our list, let us know your thoughts in the comments below!
+If you’ve applied any type of captcha to our list, let us know your thoughts in the comments below!